OlivierSohn/hamazed/README.md

 To avoid noticeable timing difference when animation deadline is merged, we could even force animations to happen at fixed start (eg 5 animation steps per game step, and 1 step is common).
 This has also the advantage to reduce the need to render when there are multiple animations.

-Do not when the speed of the ship changes (it does not change the graphics in any way).

 - reconsider which animations to use once gravity based animations are available
 - generalize chained sequences on collisions